 Thank you to lead donors Andrew, Sue, and Madison Lambden for their $400,000 gift in memory of Nick Lambden through the Nicholas Lambden Memorial Children’s Foundation Fund.

 Thank you to the many residents and businesses who generously donated to make this project a reality for our community.

-With a total of $2.1 million raised, we built more than just a rink and water feature – we built a dynamic community space that will bring families and neighbours together for generations to come.
+With a total of $2.1 million raised, we built more than just a rink and wading pool – we built a dynamic community space that will bring families and neighbours together for generations to come.